 Watch as Pink Floyd ‘Echoes’ perfectly soundtrack Stanley Kubrick film ‘2001: A Space Odyssey’

-While its incredible screenplay and pioneering special effects usage remain its lasting legacy, Kubrick has been heavily praised for the film’s innovative use of classical music taken from existing commercial recordings.
-Poignantly, the majority of the music in the film appears either before the first line of dialogue or after the final line with no music being heard during scenes with dialogue—a method that relies heavily on the substance of the sound.
+While its incredible screenplay and pioneering special effects usage remain its lasting legacy, Kubrick has been heavily praised for the film’s innovative use of classical music taken from existing commercial recordings, a way of toe the line between credibility and accessibility.
+Poignantly, the majority of the music in the film appears either before the first line of dialogue or after the final line with no music being heard during scenes that feature actors talking—a method that relies heavily on the substance of the sound.

 “From there the rumours blossomed, with Roger Waters being misquoted as saying the band were originally offered to do the soundtrack (they in fact turned down an offer to feature the ‘Atom Heart Mother’ suite in ‘A Clockwork Orange’).
 Whether or not the rumours have any basis in fact, there is an undeniable beauty when watching the combination of Kubrick’s intricate stop-motion universe, coupled with the psychedelic wonders of Pink Floyd.”